 As Mark Twain observed,

 A lie can get half way around the world before the truth can even get its boots on.”

 But with new money going into funds, that’s changing rapidly, as “passive investing is now the mainstream approach,” according to Morningstar (“Do Active Funds Have a Future?” by John Rekenthaler, August 6, 2014).
 68% of net sales went into passive exchange-traded and mutual funds versus 32% that went into actively managed funds, during the previous 12 months.

 5. What mutual funds do you recommend?

-I’m an educator and consumer advocate, not a financial advisor, so I don’t make any specific fund recommendations.
+I’m an educator and consumer advocate, not a financial representative, so I don’t make any specific fund recommendations.

 What I can do, however, is suggest a simple three-step approach to investing that our research reveals will give you the best chance of success and also ensure you enjoy a financially stress-free future: